HebaruSan/AtomicTech-Inc.-Junkyards/AT-Junkyards-Main/README.md

 Modified Palici and Stowaway Parts from MissingHistory by Snark.
 Redistributed under the CC-BY-NC-SA 4.0 LICENSE.

+Two new Science Bays!

+New 1.25, 1.875, and 5 meter greenhouses based off of PSA-Greenhouse.

+Thermonuclear Turbojet from AtomicAge Coming Soon!

 **Download Instructions**

 1.)
 Download the Zip File.

 2.)
 Open the Zip.

 3.)
-Drag and drop the AT-Junkyards-Mainfolder into KSP's GameData Folder.
+Drag and drop the AT-Junkyards-Main folder into KSP's GameData Folder.

 4.)
 Profit!